Have You Joined The Stikins ® Name Labels School Fundraising Scheme?

-Today is the 48th anniversary of the first broadcast of Sesame Street; the show was developed specifically to use the power of television to prepare young children for school and for life in general.
+Did you know that today is the 48th anniversary of the first broadcast of Sesame Street?
+The show was developed specifically to use the power of television to prepare young children for school and for life in general.
 Today, Sesame Street is shown in more than 140 countries (with around 20 international versions), is the longest running American children’s show (last month saw the debut of its 48th season), and it backs around 50 charitable initiatives worldwide to help children follow the Sesame Street motto – to be smarter, stronger, and kinder.

 To join, you simply need to give us a call or fill in our online form; you’ll be assigned a unique school fundraising number and ANY order we receive for stick on name labels that quotes your fundraising number will count towards your commission total.
 We keep track of your commission and send you a cheque in October/November.